vmarquez/PureBomberMan/README.md

 ```

-So, why is the State Monad so powerful?
+So how does the State monad help us here?
 Because it allows us to compose multiple state changes into a single state transition.
 There
-are plenty of ways to compsose functions or actions, but State has the additional benefit of the fact that you can get a State from a Lens.
+are other ways to compsose functions or actions, but State has the additional benefit of the fact that you can get a State from a Lens.

 We'll add one more method to our Lens implemenation along wtih an alias.
 ScalaZ and most Lens impelmenations will have a way to get a State monad.